ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chesapeake College Tuition Information

-If these numbers sound impossible, remember, the displayed price of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theprice of collegemore manageable until you're done with college.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to confirm your state's rules for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to check your state's guidelines for how to qualify for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements as well, depending on where you live.

 Explore other Maryland colleges

-Tuition at Chesapeake College is the same for each student.
+Tuition at Chesapeake College is the same for every student.

 Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Chesapeake College.